When to consult with a birth injury attorney about your baby’s jaundice

 Infant delivery teams should be specially trained to closely monitor the condition of a newborn infant and mother.
 A low APGAR score can alert nurses or doctors to potential problems.
 The “A” in APGAR refers to an infant’s appearance.

-In addition to a yellowish skin tone, other symptoms of infant jaundice include discoloration of the abdomen, difficulty rousing an infant from sleep, failure to thrive regarding feeding and gaining weight, and high-pitched crying.
+In addition to a yellowish skin tone, other symptoms of infant jaundice include:

 How doctors diagnose and treat infant jaundice

-Enhanced nutrition, light therapy (using a special lamp that changes the molecular structure of bilirubin to help excrete it from the body), intravenous immunoglobulin transfusion or blood transfusion are common treatments for neonatal jaundice.
+- Light therapy (using a special lamp that changes the molecular structure of bilirubin to help excrete it from the body)

 Lack of treatment or failed response to treatment may result in kernicterus